fbacker/docker-unpack-monitor/README.md

 Note: If issue with permissions, make sure to set PGID/UID.

+If a failed unpack occurs, e.g. not all rxx files are in place.
+It will retry to unpack later, but a maximum of 3 retries.

 ### Retrigger an unpack

 When unpacked it will place a "hidden" file.
 This to check